AvishkaPriyasad/AvishkaPriyasad/README.md

 - 📖 I’m currently studying at  Uva Welassa University of Sri Lanka.

-- 💻  I’m currently learning Git and Java.
+- 💻  I’m currently learning Git and Python.

 - ✨ I am learning a lot and believe every day is a learning opportunity.